mehulagg/gitlab/doc/topics/autodevops/quick_start_guide.md

 or Google Drive, or create a new one.

-1. Follow the steps described in the ["Before you begin" section](https://cloud.google.com/kubernetes-engine/docs/quickstart#before-you-begin) of the Kubernetes Engine docs to enable the required APIs and related services.
+1. Follow the steps described in the ["Before you begin" section](https://cloud.google.com/kubernetes-engine/docs/quickstart#before-you-begin) of the Kubernetes Engine documentation to enable the required APIs and related services.
 1. Ensure you've created a [billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account) with Google Cloud Platform.